Skip to content

 FIVE-YEAR VISION

-Empowering medical providers with knowledge and skills will allow us to treat more patients.
-Operation Smile will provide surgery for around 3,200 patients and deliver comprehensive cleft care consultations for approx. 4,880 patients in the next five years.
+In the next five years, Operation Smile will provide surgery for approximately 3,200 patients and deliver comprehensive cleft care consultations for approximately 4,880 patients in the next five years.

-Over the next five years, Operation Smile will advocate for creating and implementing a National Cleft Care Protocol in Madagascar to promote cleft care as a strategic priority in public health.
-Operation Smile will address cultural barriers to seeking care and increase knowledge about cleft conditions by conducting awareness campaigns, organizing patient advocacy programs and promoting the National Registry of cleft conditions.
+Over the next five years, Operation Smile will advocate for the creation and implementation of a National Cleft Care Protocol in Madagascar, positioning cleft care as a strategic public health priority.
+Efforts will also focus on addressing cultural barriers to seeking care and raising awareness of cleft conditions through campaigns, patient advocacy programs and promotion of the National Registry of cleft conditions.
+In addition, Operation Smile will partner with local and international universities to conduct cleft-related research and collect data that strengthens the quality of care.